$k$-torsionfree modules and Frobenius extensions: -Gorenstein rings

+The fundamental theorem in \cite{B} states that a commutative Noetherian ring $R$ is Iwanaga-Gorenstein (that is, the injective dimension of $R$ is finite) if and only if the flat dimension of the $i$-th term in a minimal injective coresolution of $R$ as an $R$-module is at most $i-1$ for any $i>1$.
+In the non-commutative case, Auslander and Reiten \cite{AR1} conjectured that, for an Artin algera $R$, $R$ is an Auslander ring implies that $R$ is Iwanaga Gorenstein.

+In \cite{CR}, Chen and Ren shows that $R$ is $k$-Iwanaga Gorenstein if and only if so is $S$ under a Frobenius extension $R/S$ with $R$ is a generator as a left and right $S$-module, respectively.
+Base on it, there are some natural questions as follows.

-{\bf Questions:} Compare to Theorem \ref{quasi k-Gorenstein}, there is a natural question: does the base ring is $k$-Gorenstein equivalent to the extension ring is $k$-Gorenstein under Frobenius extensions?
-Furthermore, does the base ring satisfies the Auslander contion equivalent to the extension ring satisfies the Auslander condition under Frobenius extensions?
+{\bf Questions:} Is the base ring is (quasi) $k$-Gorenstein equivalent to so is the extension ring under a Frobenius extension $R/S$ with $R$ is a generator as a left and right $S$-module, respectively?
+Furthermore, Is the base ring is an Auslander ring equivalent to the extension ring is an Auslander ring under a Frobenius extension $R/S$ with $R$ is a generator as a left and right $S$-module, respectively?